-GCSE grade 5 in Drama and Theatre Studies
+Entry requirements: GCSE grade 5 in Drama & Theatre Studies

 The Drama & Theatre A Level combines practical and academic study of the subject.
 Plays are explored for both performance and as stimuli for devised work.
 Throughout both types of exploration, students are required to develop and demonstrate an understanding of a wide variety of drama and theatre conventions and styles and how such work communicates with an audience.
 The reformed A Level comprises of 2 coursework components and one examination paper.
 Each component includes both practical and written work.

 Students will devise an original performance piece.
 They will use one key extract from a performance text and a theatre practitioner as stimuli.
 Students will be assessed on their performance as well as a written portfolio.
 This component is teacher examined and externally moderated.